jayleicn/ClipBERT/README.md

       --inference_img_db $IMG_DB --inference_batch_size 64 \
       --inference_n_clips $INFERENCE_N_CLIPS
     ```
-   `$STEP` is an integer, which tells the script to use the checkpoint
+   `$STEP` is an integer, it tells the script to use the checkpoint
    `$OUTPUT_DIR/ckpt/model_step_$STEP.pt` for inference.
    `$TXT_DB` and `$IMG_DB` are path to annotation file and video data.
 You can use
    `TXT_DB=/txt/downstream/msrvtt_retrieval/msrvtt_retrieval_val.jsonl` and